elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 <<2, 3>>
 ```

 **A string is a UTF-8 encoded binary**, where the code point for each character is encoded using 1 to 4 bytes.
-Thus every string is a binary, but due to the rules in the UTF-8 encoding standard, not every binary is a valid string.
+Thus every string is a binary, but due to the UTF-8 standard encoding rules, not every binary is a valid string.

 ```iex
 iex> is_binary("hello")